Mistweaver Monk DPS Guide — Season 4

 1. Use Rising Sun Kick Icon Rising Sun Kick on cooldown

-2. Use Blackout Kick Icon Blackout Kick at 3 stacks
+2. Use Blackout Kick Icon Blackout Kick at 3 or 4 stacks

 3. Use Tiger Palm Icon Tiger Palm to generate stacks of Teachings of the Monastery Icon Teachings of the Monastery